UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/4_practical_crazyflie.md

 **WARNING**

-- At this point, the crazyflie will have no external sensors and the drone will be in **manual** flight mode and will have no ability to help you fly or stabilise **it will drift**.
+- At this point, you **must** ensure that the crazyflie has external sensing otherwise the drone will be in **manual** flight mode and will have no ability to help you fly or stabilise **it will drift**.
 - The joysticks will be mapped directly to roll/pitch/yaw and thrust.
-- The joystcks control might be quite sensitive so use **small movements** until you get the hang of it
+- The joysticks control might be quite sensitive so use **small movements** until you get the hang of it
 - You must be as smooth as you can with your joystick control - try not to twitch in the opposite direction when something happens - this results in a hard to recover drone!
 - Familiarise yourself with the location of the **emergency stop** if you feel uncomfortable press it at any time (the crazyflies can handle heavy landings)